Skip to main content

 Rom-Coms + Gender: 101

 What’s interesting is that this dismissal is somewhat unique to modern filmmaking.
-You look back in the 1930s and 40s, and even the 70s, and some of the highest grossing and most awarded films were themselves rom-coms.
+You look back in the 1930s and 40s, and even the 70s, and some of the highest grossing and most awarded films were rom-coms.
 Today there's a greater incentive for increasing the female presence in traditionally male spaces like action films than there is for championing historically female spaces like rom-coms.
-All the modern progress made on the gender front obscures how the most feminine of films are today relegated to little more than guilty pleasures, not worthy of real discussion.
-Regardless, real discussion is just what we’re here to have with this essay.

-Let’s start by reviewing the default formula for rom-coms: There are variations and divergences from the model, but one of the most common templates, especially those centered on a male character, has a young bachelor who just doesn’t have time for romance.
+There are variations and divergences from the model, but one of the most common rom-com templates, especially those centered on a male character, has a young bachelor who just doesn’t have time for romance.
 If he is in a relationship, it’s a sterile one.
 But a chance encounter with a spritely young woman presents an alternate future for him, one with plenty of room for this frightening thing called romance.
 Naturally, the path she paves is a rocky road, one that catapults him out of his comfort zone, but it sure is entertaining for those of us watching.
 Yet something happens as he walks the winding road with her.
 The madness reveals a truer, happier version of himself, and that is worth any sum of chaos.

 As Geoff King noted in his book, Film Comedy, “The institution of marriage is questioned where it is seen as leading to formal and lifeless relationship but not when it has the potential to be enlivened by spontaneity, play, and foolery.
 The specific role of the comic dimension is to offer liberation from, and within, social institutions or structure shown to have grown rigid and unyielding to the point at which their continued viability might otherwise be under threat.”

-The difference between the two could not be clearer in the love triangle at the center of this film: At the center is Howard, a mild-mannered professor, torn between his stale but demanding fiance, Eunice, and the mistress of pandemonium, Judy.
+This principle could not be clearer than in the love triangle at the core of this film: At the center is Howard, a mild-mannered professor, torn between his stale but demanding fiancé, Eunice, and the mistress of pandemonium, Judy.
 Eunice doesn’t overtly disrespect or belittle Howard, but she also doesn’t seem terribly invested in his happiness.
 There’s not a lot of love in their interactions—we mostly just see Eunice chiding Howard over nothing.
 Howard has been trained to expect nothing more, and so he’s averse when Judy comes along and exposes him to the idea of something more fulfilling, exciting even.
-The film lays out very clearly, a marriage to Eunice is a death sentence where life with Judy is a roller coaster.
+The film lays that out very clearly: a marriage to Eunice is a death sentence where life with Judy is a roller coaster.

 “Don’t you know the meaning of propriety?”